 Silicon is an essential raw material used in the production of solar cells and modules.
 Prior to mid-2008, there was an industry-wide shortage of silicon.
 Increases in the price of silicon have in the past increased our production costs, and any significant price increase in the future may adversely affect our business and results of operations.
 Due to the historical scarcity of silicon, supply chain management and financial strength were the key barriers to entry.
 In late 2008 and 2009, however, newly available silicon capacity has resulted in an increased supply of silicon, which resulted in downward pressure on the price of silicon.
-However, we cannot assure you that the price of silicon will continue to decline or remain at its current levels, especially if the global solar power market regains its growth momentum.
-As the shortage of silicon eases, industry barriers to entry become less significant and the PV market may become more competitive.
+Although the silicon price rebounded between the third quarter of 2010 and the first quarter of 2011 due to the recovery of demand for PV products in certain markets, the silicon price has decreased significantly again starting from the second quarter of 2011 as the result of increased silicon manufacturing capacity for silicon and the pressure from the decreasing average selling price of PV modules.
+In 2012, the polysilicon price continued to decline and reached a historical low of approximately US\$14 per kilogram in November 2012.
+In addition, on July 20, 2012, the Ministry of Commerce of People's Republic of China, or MOFCOM, initiated an anti-dumping investigation on imports of solar grade polysilicon originating in the United States and South Korea and an anti-subsidy investigation on the same products from the United States.
+On November 1, 2012, MOFCOM initiated an anti-dumping and an anti-subsidy investigation on the same products originating in the EU.
+On November 26, 2012, MOFCOM launched an investigation to determine whether anti-dumping duties, or AD, and countervailing duties, or CVD, on polysilicon imported from the United States, South Korea and the European Union, if any, should be levied retroactively.
+According to the updated timeline, MOFCOM's preliminary determinations are scheduled to be issued by late June 2013 and the time of the final decisions is yet unclear but should in no case be later than the end of 2013.
+Since polysilicon is one of our major raw materials and we have one multi-year supply agreement with an overseas supplier in the above listed countries, if there is any AD or CVD imposed, whether retroactively or not, our cost of production for solar modules may be adversely affected.
+Partly due to China's AD and anti-subsidy investigations against the United States, South Korean and European polysilicon manufactures, polysilicon prices rebounded slightly since December 2012 and remained below US\$20 per kilogram as of the date of this annual report.
+We cannot assure you that the price of silicon esses, industry barriers to entry become less significant and the PV market may become more competitive.
 If we fail to compete successfully, our business may suffer and we may lose or be unable to gain market share and our financial condition and results of operations may be materially and adversely affected.
 Such price reductions could have a negative impact on our revenues and net income, and materially and adversely affect our business and results of operations.